 Ukraine has significantly increased domestic drone production this year, transforming the battlefield.
 The Ukrainian minister of digital transformation, MykhailoFedorov, now aims to replicate this success with electronic warfare (EW), as drones are often victims of EW.
 Fedorov warns against oversaturating the battlefield and supports designing EW systems that can be controlled remotely, targeting only enemy equipment.

 Russia has faced challenges in EW efforts due to “electronic fratricide,” accidentally targeting one’s forces.
-The most important task for Ukraine is to acquire the technology to program its drones to target enemy EW equipment on a large scale.
+Ukraine’s most important task is to acquire the technology to program its drones to target enemy EW equipment on a large scale.
 This would be a game-changer for drone operators like Petrychenko, who admit they are hunting Russian equipment in a cat-and-mouse game.

 The best hope for Ukraine is that viral footage of their drone strike will go viral, helping them identify Russian antennas on the battlefield.
 This is changing the game beyond Ukraine, as it shows what modern warfare looks like today, where electronic warfare capabilities and tactics are integrated into conventional force operations.